Ynlay/100-days-of-code/log.md

 **Today's Progress**: Read about OpenWeatherMap API and how to use it for the local weather app for freeCodeCamp.

+### Day 39: February 23

+**Today's Progress**: Worked mostly on the local weather app for freeCodeCamp, downloaded ubuntu to get used to the commandline 		      to hopefully start a raspberry pi project.

 ### DAYS SKIPPED SO FAR : 12